What Drives Success at Your Auto Repair Shop?

 Knowing a customer’s background allows you to better cater to them.
 Details about their history and daily lives can give you plenty to tailor the experience specifically to their needs.

 For instance, there may be someone who cannot afford to spend $800 on car repairs during a single visit to your shop.
-In these situations, consider leveraging tools like digital vehicle inspections.
+In these situations, consider leveraging tools like car inspection software.

 Conducting digital vehicle inspections helps you build customer trust by showing them exactly what’s wrong with their cars.
 It also allows them to defer jobs to a future visit, so that vehicle maintenance doesn’t take a toll on their bank accounts.